 What I thought was more interesting were the gardens opposite the museum which they call the Flower Sea or Huahai 花海.
 Again I saw down here and enjoyed the flowers before I continued on my cycling journey.

 Getting here: 1 Xinguan Road 池上乡新兴村新光路1号.
 Open Wed-Sun 830am-615pm

 How to get to Chishang

-I stayed in Taitung City in a hostel called I’m Here [booking.com affiliate link] really close to the main Taitung train station, so it was easy to just hop on a train to Chishang – it takes about 45 minutes from Taitung City Station to Chishang Station via the Taitung Line, and cost me just 61 NTD (S$2.50) for a one way ticket on the slower train, and 74 NTD (S$3.10) on the faster return train.
+I stayed in Taitung City in a hostel called I’m Here [booking.com affiliate link] really close to the main Taitung train station, so it was easy to just hop on a train to Chishang.
+It takes about 45 minutes to get from Taitung City Station to Chishang Station via the Taitung Line, and cost me just 61 NTD (S$2.50) for a one way ticket on the slower train, and 74 NTD (S$3.10) on the faster return train.